Your ancestry composition in a worldwide context

 YOUR COMPOSITION OF ANCESTRALITY AT THE GEOGRAPHICAL LEVEL

-These can be visually described as ancestries from Africa (represented in red), the Americas (represented in green), Europe (represented in blue), East Asia (represented in yellow), and South Asia (represented in grey).
+These five ancestral groups can be visually described as ancestors from Africa (represented in red), Amerindian (represented in green), Western Eurasia (represented in light blue), East Asia (represented in yellow) and South Asia (represented in orange).

-To obtain the contribution of these ancestral groups in your DNA, we run the analysis with the data from 1000 Genomes together with your data to generate the results that include your ancestry in a global context (Figure 2).
-The results are displayed as a "stacked bar diagram", with an arrow indicating where you stand in relation to the rest of the graph representing the results of the people in 1000 Genomes:
+To obtain the contribution of these ancestral groups in your DNA, we run the analysis with the 1000 Genomes data along with your data to generate results that include your ancestry in a global context.

 Your ancestry composition shape